artecs-group/RVfpga-sim-addons/Computer_Fundamentals/RiscvArchitectureAssembly/README.md

         1027c:        0000006f        jal x0 0
         ```

     - This is the ```i_sqrt``` function obtained.
 Explain each of the instructions of this function and why are they used.
+Indentify clearly the prologue/epilogue and explain them.

         ```asm
         00010190 <i_sqrt>: